AraBlocks/AIPs/proposals/0000-aip-process.md

 For all other status changes, at least one WG member must vouch for or approve the change ("loose consensus").
-If there is unambiguous consensus (or, eg, a AIP is documenting already adopted practice), a AIP can move directly to Active status (following the "complete consensus" process).
+If there is unambiguous consensus (or, eg, a AIP is documenting already adopted practice), an AIP can move directly to Active status (following the "complete consensus" process).

 In all cases, if there is a deadlock (a block can not be overcome after